 Glucose challenge test

-A doctor typically performs this test between 24 and 28 weeks of pregnancy, according to the NIDDK.
-It is usually the first test for gestational diabetes.
+A doctor typically performs this test between 24 and 28 weeks of pregnancy, according to the

 The glucose challenge test requires a person to drink a beverage that contains glucose.
 An hour later, a healthcare professional will draw blood to measure the level of glucose.